rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 Clients are restricted to web-applications in this version of the profile.
 Future updates may add support for native applications.
 Next to identification and authentication, a Client may want to receive attributes that are more reliable than those self-claimed by the User.

 As OpenID Connect is not explicitly applicable to Resource Servers, these are left out of scope.
-As in the original OAuth iGov-NL profile, this profile focuses on a Relying Party also known as a Client.
+As in the original iGov-NL OAuth2 profile, this profile focuses on a Relying Party also known as a Client.

 # Flow for identification and authentication
-The flow starts identical to the use case flow of the OAuth2 iGov-NL profile.
+The flow starts identical to the use case flow of the iGov-NL OAuth2 profile.
 As with iGov-NL OAuth2, only the authorization code flow is used in this profile.
 Step 1 to 5 of that profile can be applied as-is, with the distinction that the Authorization Request explicitly is an _Authentication_ Request.

 Step 6 will result in an Access Token and ID Token.
 The Access Token can be used in a UserInfo Request or in requests to a Resource Server as in regular OAuth2.